trevorcampbell/dynamic-means/README.md

 	dynm.cluster(dataWindow2, nRestarts, learnedLabels2, learnedParams2, obj2, tTaken2);
 	</pre>

-7. Repeat step 6 as many times as required (e.g., split a dataset of 1,000,000 datapoints into chunks of 1,000 and call `DynMeans::cluster` on each)
+7. Repeat step 6 as many times as required (e.g., split a dataset of 1,000,000 datapoints into chunks of 1,000 and call `DynMeans::cluster` and/or `SpecDynMeans::cluster` on each)

 ####Example Code
 To run the example, first make sure liblpsolve is installed (required for label accuracy computations):